John Rutledge

-• As Governor of South Carolina (1779 - 82) when the War moves South, he has such broad emergency powers and provides such singular leadership that he is called Dictator Rutledge.
+• As Governor of South Carolina (1779 – 82) when the War moved South, he had such broad emergency powers and provided such singular leadership that he is called Dictator Rutledge.

-• After the Siege of Charleston (1780) when the British capture the American army, Governor Rutledge escapes capture by fleeing to North Carolina.
+• After the Siege of Charleston (1780) when the British captured the American army, Governor Rutledge escaped capture by fleeing to North Carolina.
 The British seize all his property.

 • In 1785 Rutledge becomes a founding trustee of the College of Charleston (1785).

-• At the Constitutional Convention (1789), Rutledge is one of the most influential delegates.
-He serves on five committees — and chairs the Committee of Detail — and is an able defender of southern interests.
+• At the Constitutional Convention (1789), Rutledge was one of the most influential delegates.
+He served on five committees, chaired the Committee of Detail — and was an able defender of southern interests.

-• During his years as Associate Justice of the U.S. Supreme Court (1789 – 91), Rutledge travels great distances to fulfill his duties as a judge on the southern circuit; the Court, however, hears no cases during its first two years.
+• During his years as Associate Justice of the U.S. Supreme Court (1789 – 91), Rutledge traveled great distances to fulfill his duties as a judge on the southern circuit; the Court, however, heard no cases during its first two years.

-• After the death of his wife Elizabeth (1792), Rutledge, certainly depressed, seems to begin a mental decline.
+• After the death of his wife Elizabeth (1792), Rutledge, certainly depressed, seemed to begin a mental decline.

-• In a recess appointment in June 1975, President Washington nominates Rutledge to be Chief Justice of the Supreme Court; the Senate does not take up the nomination until December.
+• In a recess appointment in June 1975, President Washington nominated Rutledge to be Chief Justice of the Supreme Court; the Senate did not take up the nomination until December.

 John Rutledge, American jurist and politician, was born in 1739 into a prominent family in Charleston, South Carolina.
 The eldest of seven children — and the brother of Edward Rutledge, a signer of the Declaration of Independence — his father was a physician of Scots-Irish descent; his mother was English.
 He began the study of law in Charleston, furthered his education in London, was admitted to the English bar in 1760, and returned to Charleston in 1761 to establish his practice.